Valentine's Day Hits Different When You're Married

 To feel connected, not just committed

-Valentine’s Day can become a mirror.
+Valentine’s Day can act like a mirror.
 It reflects the gap between what you hoped marriage would feel like and what it currently is.

 And that gap can ache.